vishalkrkamat/vishalkrkamat.github.io/content/about.md

 title = "About Me"
 +++

-Hi, I’m Vishal — a software engineer passionate about building and writing.
+Hi, I’m Vishal — a software engineer passionate about building.